The Benefits of Yoga During and After Cancer

 by: Kim Lowe

-Are you thinking about adding yoga to your post-diagnosis treatment and wellness plan, but you aren't sure if it's right for you?
+Are you thinking about adding yoga to your post-diagnosis treatment and wellness plan, but you aren't sure if it's right for you or how it will even help you?

-Perhaps you just received your diagnosis, so you're feeling overwhelmed and scared.
+- Perhaps you just received your diagnosis, and you're feeling overwhelmed or scared.

-Perhaps you’re in the middle of active treatment, so you aren't sure if yoga is safe for you.
+- Perhaps you’re in the middle of active treatment, and you aren't sure if yoga is safe for you.

-Perhaps you haven’t exercised in years, so you're wondering if you can even do it.
+- Perhaps you haven’t exercised in years, and you're wondering if you can even do it.

-On the flip side, perhaps you've been an avid runner all of your life, so you're wondering if yoga will be enough exercise for you as you start on your cancer journey.
+- On the flip side, perhaps you've been an avid runner all of your life, and you're wondering if yoga will be enough exercise for you as you start on your cancer journey.

-If you've been given the green light by your medical team to exercise, then the answer to all of these questions is YES!
+If you've been given the green light by your medical team to exercise, then yoga is right for you!

-Yoga is a an extremely diverse mind-body exercise that can be modified to meet you where you are, wherever you are.
-The benefits of yoga are well documented and studied in cancer patients.
+Yoga is an extremely diverse mind-body exercise that can be modified to meet you where you are, wherever you are.
+The benefits of yoga are well-documented and studied in cancer patients.

 There are four main reasons why you should consider adding it to your daily or weekly routine.